Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 <hr>

-- In order to make bigger/smaller headings as per your needs, we use `font-size` attribute inside `style`.
+- In order to make bigger/smaller headings as per your needs, we use `font-size` property inside `style`.
 - It is convenient to mention size in pixels, so we use pixels.

 <hr>